ALMS1: Function

-The encoded protein functions in microtubule organization, particularly in the formation and maintenance of cilia.
-Mutations in this gene cause Alstrom syndrome.
-There is a pseudogene for this gene located adjacent in the same region of chromosome 2.
-Alternative splice variants have been described but their full length nature has not been determined. [provided by RefSeq, Apr 2014].

-Disease association
+The function of the ALMS1 protein is largely unknown, but it is known to be located on centrosomes and the base of cilia.
+The location of the protein within cells suggests that it may be involved in both the function of cilia and how materials are transported.
+Researchers believe that the protein may be involved in body weight management, blood glucose levels, hearing, vision, the heart, kidneys, lungs, and liver.

+Clinical significance
-Mutations in the ALMS1 gene have been found to be causative for Alström syndrome with a total of 81 disease-causing mutations.

-Multiple mutations are known: the current (2007) total is 79.
-These include both nonsense and frameshift mutations.
+Variants in the ALMS1 gene have been found to be causative for Alström syndrome with a total of 268 disease-causing mutations as of 2020.
+These include both nonsense and frameshift mutations (insertions and deletions) that can create nonfunctional proteins.
 Most of the mutations have been found in exons 8,10 and 16.

 Knockdown of Alms1 by short interfering RNA in mouse inner medullary collecting duct cells caused defective ciliogenesis.
 Cilia were stunted and treated cells lacked the ability to increase calcium influx in response to mechanical stimuli.

 Organ systems

 Primary cilia are hair-like projections that are on the surface of many cell types.
 ALMS1 is localized to the basal body of cilia and will help regulate signaling pathways all over the body.
 When there is a mutation in the ALMS1, the primary cilia will become dysfunctional.
 This will affect many pathways in the body due to this mutation.
 The Endocrine system is affected by a mutation in ALMS1 by having symptoms of early-onset obesity, insulin resistance, and type 2 diabetes.
 When looking at the cardiovascular system there is a symptom of dilated cardiomyopathy, which can lead to heart failure.
 In the sensory system, there is a disease called cone-rod dystrophy that takes place because of ALMS1 which can cause loss of hearing and vision.
 With the renal system, the mutation can cause progressive kidney dysfunction which can lead to end-stage renal disease.
 Lastly, the hepatic system can be affected by fatty liver disease.
 The mutation will cause different kinds of reactions in the organ systems.